jeffblankenburg/31-days-of-vibe-coding/_posts/2026-01-31-personal-playbook.md

 You made it.

-Thirty days of tactics, prompts, and practices.
+Thirty-one days of tactics, prompts, and practices.
 That's a lot.
 Too much to use all at once.
 Too much to remember without a system.

 Today we build your personal playbook.
 Not everything from this series.
 Just what works for you.
 A reference you'll actually use.
 A foundation you'll build on.